SRCH2/srch2-ngn/documentation/docs/advanced-topics.md

 *beaty ame* to the SRCH2 engine.
 By default, the engine uses the space delimiter to tokenize the string to multiple keywords ('beaty' and 'ame').
 It treats the last keyword ('ame') as a prefix condition, and other keywords (e.g., 'beaty') as complete keywords.
-The engine supports fuzzy search by allowing one typo for every three characters in a keyword.
+By default, the engine supports fuzzy search by allowing one typo for every three characters in a keyword.

 Often we want to have more control on the keywords (a.k.a., terms) in a query, such as prefix versus complete keyword and their fuzziness.
-The SDK allows you to have this control by customizing the *Query* object and then search by the  *Indexable.advancedSearch()* method.
+The SDK allows you to have this control by using the *SearchableTerm* class, customizing *Query* class, and then calling  *Indexable.advancedSearch()* method.

 ###Examples

-We use the following examples to explain.
+We use the following examples to explain these advanced features.
 Suppose we have defined two query terms: term 1 specifies a condition that the keyword "terminator" has to appear in the <i>title</i> field, and term 2 says that the keyword "cameron" needs to be in the
 <i>director</i> field.